HTML Exercise (due Oct. 24)

-Given your final project may require you to build out a website, your first code exercise is to build out the HTML for a number of elements.
+To practice for the development requirements of the final project, your first code exercise is to build out the HTML for a number of elements.
 To help guide you in this process — and to introduce you to the code exercises for the course — we have some basic rules to set up.

 - You can use online resources, course materials, your TA, and lab-mates for support.
 This being said, others are not allowed to do your work for you.
 Also, if you are drawing from online resources, course materials, your TA or peers, you must;